chapel-lang/chapel/doc/rst/usingchapel/prereqs.rst

   * You have access to gmake or a GNU-compatible version of make.

-  * You have access to standard C and C++ compilers.
+  * You have access to standard C and C++11 compilers.
 We test our code using a range of compilers on a nightly basis; these include relatively recent versions of gcc/g++, clang, and compilers from Cray and Intel.

-    * Note that you will need a C++11 compiler to build LLVM or regular expression support (i.e.  CHPL_LLVM=bundled or CHPL_REGEXP=re2).
-If GCC is used, we recommend GCC version 5 or newer for this purpose.
+If using GCC, we recommend GCC version 5 or newer.

   * Building GMP requires an M4 macro processor.